PerfectELK/fias-to-sql/README.md

 # import-fias

-Import-fias is a golang application for importing fias data into databases (so far only mysql) or json
+Import-fias is a golang application for importing fias data into databases (pgsql/mysql) or json

 ## Installation